 I know you’ve been asking it…

 Okay, fine.
 Maybe you haven’t, but I am sure that some of you may know that today, the 1st of July, is one of the most joyful moments of my life.
-Finally, after many weeks of recording, further weeks of planning, The Island Library Podcast has been released into the world.
+Finally, after many weeks of recording, further weeks of planning, The Island Library has launched with our Podcast episodes having been released into the world.